Raman Raghav 2.0: Plot

-In 2013, Assistant Commissioner of Police Raghavan Amrendra Singh Umbi, a drug addict, visits a Mumbai drug dealer.
+In 2013, assistant commissioner of police Raghavan Amrendra Singh Umbi, a drug addict, visits a Mumbai drug dealer.
 However, his plan to purchase drugs is foiled—the dealer and another man have been murdered.
 Investigating the murders the next day, he receives a hammer followed by an anonymous phone call.

 In 2015, a man named Ramanna surrenders to the police and confesses to killing nine people.
-He is detained and beaten by the police but manages to escape with the help of a group of boys nearby.
-Seeking food at the home of his sister Lakshmi, Ramanna argues with his brother-in-law.
+The police believe he is giving a false confession and they detain and beat him.
+After escaping with the help of some local boys, Ramanna goes to the home of his sister Lakshmi, seeking food and shelter.
+Ramanna offends his brother-in-law with crude remarks about his sister and their childhood.
 After leaving the house he quickly returns and kills the couple and their son.
 Raghavan is among the police who later investigated the family's murder, where he finds a picture of Ramanna with Lakshmi, confirming Ramanna's involvement in the crime.

-Raghavan is in a relationship with Smrutika "Simi" Naidu, but he is an abusive partner: he beats her and has forced her to have three abortions.
-Ramanna surveils Raghavan and Simi, suggesting a link exists between the cop and the killer.
+At this time, Raghavan is in a relationship with Smrutika "Simi" Naidu, a runaway from Gujarat.
+Simi’s father is an alcoholic, which has indirectly influenced her choice to be with Raghvan.
+He abuses and belittles her, leading her to have three abortions during the course of their relationship.
+Ramanna secretly surveils Raghavan and Simi, suggesting a link exists between the cop and the killer.
 This surveillance escalates into more murders when Ramanna stalks and kills Simi's maid and her husband.
 After these killings, Ramanna is caught by the police with assistance from an onlooker.
 However, Ramanna escapes from custody again and kills the man who aided his capture.
-Raghavan proves to be a killer himself when, after a trip to visit his father, he murders an African drug dealer.
+Meanwhile, Raghavan pays a visit to his father, who shames him for his drug use and lack of morals.
+Raghavan proves to be a killer himself when he murders an African drug dealer.